-- Increasing amounts of bentonite by weight (greater than by weight - Producing a more well graded BAS matrix material.
+- Increasing amounts of bentonite by weight (greater than by weight)

+- Producing a more well graded BAS matrix material.

+- Higher compaction effort.

+- Higher compacted water content.

+- Higher compacted degree of saturation.

 Any change made to the BAS material should undergo additional laboratory hydraulic conductivity testing for verification.
 It is highly recommended that a sidewall treatment be applied as described in this report for all additional verification testing in the laboratory.